magento/devdocs/src/contributor-guide/dod/automated-tests.md

 *  Code must be also shown to work with known collaborators.
 This must be done through integration tests and ideally should involve as few components as possible per test case.
 This level of tests ensures that the code will work with its known associates.
 Specific examples can be subject but such associates would include composites, chains, pools, etc. but also include cases like a Template filter working with a specific processor loaded.
 *  In addition, regardless of the interpretation of the testing strategy below: Any class marked with an `@api` annotation MUST be covered with explicit test coverage via integration or unit tests.

 These tests must test the concrete implementation's behavior in a way that can not be inadvertently changed outside of the test itself.

 For example: testing a concrete class through DI preference is not safe because it could be overridden via configuration of another loaded module.
 The test should not ask for the interface but rather the concrete implementation.

-### Integration Tests
+### Integration tests

 An integration test should be used to cover any code that does not meet the requirements of a unit test or functional test and should be thought of as essentially the default test type.

 Integration tests come in many forms and can drastically vary in definition depending on what the intention of the test is.
-Generally speaking an integration test verifies that two or more things work together correctly. i.e. We are testing the _integration_ of one thing with another thing.
+Generally speaking an integration test verifies that two or more things work together correctly; we are testing the _integration_ of one thing with another thing.
 For the purpose of Magento testing, there are essentially two broad categories of integration tests: narrow-form and broad-form.

 *  Narrow-form integration tests focus on testing something mostly in isolation an can be as simple as a unit test as described in this guide except without mocked dependencies.
-*  Broad-form integration tests focus on testing something with less isolation and will involve multiple components explicitly collaborating. (compared to narrow-form where the dependencies are implicit collaborating)
+*  Broad-form integration tests focus on testing something with less isolation and will involve multiple components explicitly collaborating, compared to narrow-form where the dependencies are implicit collaborating.

 Integration test policy: